Ferdyverse/FerdysTwitchiverse/README.md

-# Twitch2HomeLab
+# Ferdy’s Twitchiverse

-**Twitch2HomeLab** is a FastAPI-based application that integrates Twitch interactions with a local network setup.
-It supports printing various types of data (headlines, messages, and images) on a thermal printer using the ESC/POS protocol.
+**Ferdy’s Twitchiverse** is a FastAPI-based application that integrates Twitch interactions with your local network setup.
+It’s a Twitchy pocket universe that supports printing various types of data (headlines, messages, and images) on a thermal printer using the ESC/POS protocol and managing dynamic overlays.

 ---

 ## Features

 - **Print Functionality**: Print headlines, messages, and images on a thermal printer.
+- **Dynamic Overlays**: Real-time updates to OBS overlays with alerts and custom messages.
 - **Dynamic Printer Management**: Automatically reconnects if the printer is offline.
+- **WebSocket Integration**: Enables live communication with the frontend.
 - **Swagger Documentation**: Explore and test API endpoints with built-in docs.
 - **Lightweight and Modular**: Clean architecture for easy maintenance and scalability.